Marketers are intimately familiar with their industry and product. But that familiarity isn’t always an advantage.

 What is the curse of knowledge?

-The curse of knowledge is a cognitive bias in which you struggle to explain something because you can’t relate to those with less knowledge.
+The curse of knowledge is a cognitive bias that occurs when a person cannot communicate properly with others because they can’t relate to those with less background knowledge.

 It has its origins in an academic paper that challenges a traditional assumption of information asymmetry.
 The assumption is that expertise allows some, such as sellers, to anticipate the needs of their non-expert buyers.
 As the authors explain, however: